 - rice noodles

-- stir fry noodles (those ready made packs from the supermarkets)
+- stir fry noodles (those ready-made packs from the grocery store!)

 - edamame pasta